carlosaore/resources/git-best-practices.md

 Write good commit messages: A 50 character summary written in imperative ("fix signup") or as a short summary for features ("logout button"), followed by an empty line, followed by an optional longer description.

 ## Resolving conflicts
 Conflicts happen when two developers change the same line in the same file at the same time.
-To resolve them, open the conflicting files in your editor and resolve the conflicts.
+To [resolve](https://docs.gitlab.com/ee/user/project/merge_requests/resolve_conflicts.html) them, you may need to open the conflicting files in your editor and resolve the conflicts but sometimes you can do it directy in GitHub for small conflicts.
 Make sure you consider that both sides of the conflict contain changes that happened at the same time, so both changes should be present in your resolved code.

 ## Pull Requests
 When you are done with a feature, submit a pull request so that it can be reviewed and merged into the development branch (main).